gtk-rs/gtk4-rs/book/src/css.md

 ## Adding Your Own Style Class

 With [`add_css_class`](../docs/gtk4/prelude/trait.WidgetExt.html#tymethod.add_css_class) we can also add our own style classes to widgets.
-One use case for this is when you want a rule to apply to a hand-picked set of widgets.
+One use-case for this is when you want a rule to apply to a hand-picked set of widgets.
 For example if we have two buttons, but want only one of them to have magenta font.
-Relying on one of the style classes GTK adds will not help since both will get the same ones.
+Relying on one of the style classes which GTK adds will not help since both will get the same ones.
 Which is why we add the style class `button-1` to the first one.

 <span class="filename">Filename: listings/css/3/main.rs</span>